sevagh/freemusicdemixer.com/web/support.md

 ---
-description: "Get help and support for using our music demixing tools, whether you're on the web or Android."
+description: "Get help and support for using our music demixing tools."
 ---

 # Support & legal